-She is regularly instructed by insurers, corporate bodies and private individuals to provide representation in the most serious criminal and regulatory cases, including before the Court of Appeal.
+Jessica is regularly instructed by insurers, corporate bodies and private individuals to provide representation in the most serious criminal and regulatory cases, including representation at the police station, Magistrates' Court, Crown Court, and before the Court of Appeal.

 She has acted in many high profile cases, including the Affray trial of England cricketer, Ben Stokes.

 She is a successful trial advocate who clients praise for her good rapport and attention to detail, which ensures that she provides robust and effective legal advice.

 Homicide offences such as Murder, Gross Negligence Manslaughter and Corporate Manslaughter